Dixon Brain Injury Lawyer

 Some common ways someone can develop a traumatic brain injury include:

 - Workplace Accident: It is not unusual for someone to sustain a traumatic brain injury while at work.
-Those who work with heavy machinery or at great heights are at an increased risk of sustaining a severe injury.
-However, even those who work in an office can sustain neurological damage, particularly in a slip and fall accident.
+Those working with heavy machinery or at great heights are at an increased risk of severe injury.
+However, even those who work in an office can sustain neurological damage, particularly in a slip-and-fall accident.

 - Auto Accident: No matter how minor, every car accident carries a risk of sustaining severe injuries.
-If people are involved in a rollover accident, rear-end collision or even a fender bender, their head could strike their vehicle's steering wheel or dashboard.
+If people are involved in a rollover accident, rear-end collision, or fender bender, their head could strike their vehicle's steering wheel or dashboard.
 This can lead to trauma to the brain tissue inside the skull, causing severe neurological damage.

 - Pedestrian Injuries: Pedestrians can sustain a brain injury while walking across the street.
 Whether it is a bike, motorcycle, or car, a collision with a pedestrian can lead to significant trauma.
-When the pedestrian's head strikes the hood of the vehicle or the pavement, serious head damage can develop.
+Severe head damage can develop when the pedestrian's head strikes the vehicle's hood or pavement.

 One of the questions people often ask about is the symptoms of a traumatic brain injury.
 Depending on the type and the severity of the injury, these symptoms can vary from person to person.
 Some of the signs that people should look for include:

 - Bleeding: This symptom can be hard to detect if it occurs internally.
 While some people may bleed from the ears, nose, or eyes, some bleeding can occur inside the skull cavity.
 Because it happens inside the brain, people may not notice it until it is too late.

 - Memory Loss: Memory loss can occur when people have sustained neurological damage.